mars-planet/mars_city/servers/body_tracker_ms/doc/tangotest.rst

 management of the Network Manager plugin), see: http://www.sudo-juice.com/how-to-a-set-static-ip-in-ubuntu/

-There is also the possibility to configure a static IP manually.
+It is also possible to configure a static IP manually.
 For more details, see: https://www.howtoforge.com/debian-static-ip-address

 Installation of Tango on Ubuntu (guest)